zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 ```

 This will show you a list of all migration version numbers that have been
 applied to the database.
-Rails uses this information to determine which
+Zoisite uses this information to determine which
 migrations need to be run when you run rails db:migrate or rails db:migrate:up
 commands.